Flavor Changing Neutral Current processes and family discrimination in 3-3-1 models: FCNC constraint on from transition

 \section{FCNC constraint on $\mathbf{m_A}$ from $K^0 - \bar K^0$ transition}

 We saw in the previous section that $A$ mediates processes that violate flavor at tree level.
 Those processes may be, for example, $K^0(s\bar d) - \bar K^0(\bar s d)$, $D^0(c\bar u)- \bar D^0(\bar c u)$, and $B^0(d \bar b ) - \bar B^0(\bar d b)$ transitions.
+For our proposal here, that is to check if FCNC processes are sensitive to the problem of family replication, it is just necessary to investigate the impact of the contribution of $A$ to just one of these transitions because if one is sensitive the other will be, too.
+However, as we also wishes to obtain a bound on the mass of $A$ we, then, choose to focus on the $K^0(s\bar d) - \bar K^0(\bar s d)$ transition.
+This is so because $\Delta m_K$ is much more restrictive than $\Delta m_D$ and $\Delta m_B$.
+We, then, calculate the contributions of $A$ for the three variants discussed in the previous section.

-For our proposal here it is just necessary to investigate the impact of the contribution of $A$ to $K^0(s\bar d) - \bar K^0(\bar s d)$ in the three cases discussed in the previous sections.
-On requiring that such contribution recover the experimental results, we obtain a lower bound on $m_A$.
-We will see that such constraint vary for each case of family discrimination.
-For attaining our proposal we must obtain the effective lagrangian responsible by the transition.
+On requiring that $A$ contribution recovers the experimental results, we obtain a lower bound on $m_A$.
+We will see that such constraints vary for each case of family discrimination.
+For attaining our proposal we must obtain the effective lagrangian responsible for the transition.

 From the lagrangian in Eqs.(\ref{YcaseI}), (\ref{YcaseII}), and (\ref{YcaseIII}), following the procedure in Ref. \cite{Gabbiani:1996hi}, we obtain the following effective lagrangian that leads to the $K^0-\bar K^0$ transition,